 Repeat business – getting your existing customers to make another purchase.
 Getting repeat custom is sought after by many businesses – whether in a business to business or business to consumer environment.

 Repeat business is something that many businesses would like but only some enjoy.
 To get repeat custom you need a product or service that people need to buy more than once – or you need to have add-ons that people can purchase.
 For example, a kitchen retailer is not likely to sell an individual more than one kitchen in the space of 10 years.
-However, they could diversify their offering to include wardrobes or office storage in order to encourage repeat business.
+However, they could diversify their offering to include wardrobes or office storage in order to encourage customers to come back.

 Once you are clear on what you want people to purchase (and develop range extensions if necessary), the key thing to building customer loyalty (repeat custom) is a good product and service.
 Note – not "or" service.
 It is the experience of the purchase that will also influence the decision of whether to repeat buy or not.
 And whatever you think about the promises you make – from initial contact through marketing all through the customer journey and every touch-point through to post-purchase follow-up, it is the customer that knows and experiences the reality.
 It’s a mismatch between the two which can end the possibility of repeat business.